mymonero/mymonero-app-js/README.md

 MyMonero testers and contributors have also been rumored to hang out on IRC in [#mymonero on freenode](http://webchat.freenode.net/?channels=%23mymonero&prompt=1&uio=d4).

+### Code Style Guidelines

+There is no specific code styleguide yet (with the exception of the preference of tab-indentation) but we ask that code contributions generally:

+* are kept modular or well factored, either platform-agnostic or with platform specified (see [Technology Notes](./docs/TECHNOLOGY.md)),
+* are written in a clear, understandable, [simple](https://www.infoq.com/presentations/Simple-Made-Easy), and maintainable manner,
+* employ best practices, and
+* are well tested and don't break anything, especially security.

+### Conditions on Merging PRs

+* Pull Requests which ask us to merge integration with any third-party services will require discussion and agreement.

+* We reserve the right to refuse to merge any PRs, such as those which introduce breaking changes.

-## MyMonero Core Contributors
+### MyMonero Core Contributors

 Contributors to each release are credited in release notes.

-The MyMonero core contributors listed below either work full-time on MyMonero or have made ongoing and/or critical contributions.
+The MyMonero core contributors listed below either work full-time on MyMonero or have made ongoing and/or 'critical' contributions.

 * 🏂 [Paul Shapiro](https://github.com/paulshapiro) `endogenic` – Project maintainer; Lead client app developer; Partner